 2. Disconnect Battery

 Use your socket wrench to loosen up the nut and take the terminal off of the battery.
 Do the same thing with the positive battery connector.
-It is red or labeled with a positive sign.
+It will be red or labeled with a positive sign.

 3. Remove Battery